chendrix/rspec-style-guide/README.md

   end
   ```

-* Use Factory Girl to create test objects.
+### Mocking and Stubbing

+* Exclusively use mocking and stubbing in unit specs with POROs.
-* Try to avoid mocking and stubbing, favoring test parameters or
+* Try to avoid mocking and stubbing in integration specs, favoring test parameters or
   attributes instead.
 When resorting to mocking and stubbing, only
   mock against a small, stable, obvious (or documented) API, so stubs
   are likely to represent reality after future refactoring.

-* Valid reasons to use stubs/mocks:
+* Other Valid reasons to use stubs/mocks:
   * Performance: To prevent running a slow, unrelated task.
   * Determinism: To ensure the test gives the same result each
     time. e.g. Time.now, Kernel#rand, external web services.